New York Music Month: Innovation at the Intersection of Music + Tech

 Shira holds a bachelor’s degree from Wesleyan University and a master’s degree in public policy from the Goldman School of Public Policy at University of California, Berkeley.

-CEO, Downtown Music Publishing
+CEO, Downtown Music Holdings

 Co-founder, NY is Music